LHS Hosts Inaugural Pitch Night for New Incubator Program

 “The other interesting aspect of this program is that our students are getting some much- needed interaction with businessmen and women who have had to ‘pivot’ throughout their careers.
 Many of these successful businesspeople had tried something and then changed, sometimes numerous times.
 These real-world stories have an impact on our high school kids.
 They may think that they want to do one thing for the rest of their lives, but it's good for them to hear from other people who thought they wanted to do one thing and ended up being successful doing something else.
 The students see that every profession is constantly evolving and every success comes from something that came before it.”

 (PHOTO: LISD Incubator Pitch Night)

 “Speaking from personal experience, college is an expensive place to find yourself.
 By providing students with these types of programs, I believe we can help them to find their passion and give them the steps to pursue it.
 If they don’t enjoy it, they can ‘check it off’ their list.

 “I had a student who went through the course and was certain that they wanted to be an entrepreneur.
 They came from a family of entrepreneurs and expected to follow this path.
 When the final exam came around, the student was asked to give me his biggest takeaway and he said, ‘I learned that I do not want to do this!
 I do not have the grit to launch by myself and take on all this responsibility.’
 I thought, Hey, that’s great.
 Now you can figure out your next step.”

 The Advantages of a Public School Education

 There are many things for parents to consider when choosing between a public school district and alternative schools of choice.
-Since LISD is a public school district, there are many more educational and extracurricular options for students that might be available in other schools of choice.
+Since LISD is a public school district, there are many more educational and extracurricular options for students that might not be available in other schools of choice.
 Is this difference important for parents to consider when choosing the best option for their family?

 “Absolutely,” Cooper said.
 “At LISD we teach the whole child and this incubator program is just another way that we can reach our student population.